'All over the place'

 Burnt trees and bumble bees - Spring between Gavião and Belver

-I'm writing this in the present tense because I can't sleep.
+I'm writing this in the present tense, because I can't sleep.
 Burt [the van] is broken, but we still don't know if this is the end of the road.
 Hopefully the mechanic will tell us in the morning and the wait, at least, will be over.
-On life's scale of problems, this is small fry, but I'm not good at waiting.
+On life's scale of problems, this is small fry, but I'm not very patient.

-This is now our forth night here in Gavião.
+This is now our fourth night here in Gavião.
 I spent the first day moping in the room of our guesthouse; it was raining, but I still should have ventured outside.
-By yesterday I was already stir crazy; irritable and bored.
-The sun came out, so I walked out of the village, down the main road, round an empty roundabout and out of sight.
+By yesterday I was already stir crazy: irritable and bored.
+The sun came out, so I walked out of the village, down the main road, round an empty roundabout, and out of sight.
 The roadside trees, plots of tall cabbage and distant barking dogs did me good.
-This place didn't even know I was there.
+This place didn't know I was there.
 I floated loosely through reality like Schrödinger's cat, wondering if I might have disappeared.

 Read More